wojbrown/esds-github-sandbox/README.md

 **Configure git email**

-Github associates all commits to an account's email address, but Github has the option to keep the email private.
-Using Github's `noreply` pseudo email address when committing changes protects privacy and hides a developer's personal email, while still associating all changes in a commit to the correct author
+GitHub associates all commits to an account's email address, but GitHub has the option to keep the email private.
+Using GitHub's `noreply` email address when committing changes protects privacy and hides a developer's personal email, while still associating all changes in a commit to the correct author.

 To find the `noreply` email that Github has generated for your specific account:

 1. Open Profile > Settings
-2. Select Emails
+2. Select 'Emails'
 3. Select 'Keep my email address private'
 4. Select 'Block command line pushes that expose my email' (for extra protection)
-5. Copy the `<username>@users.noreply.github.com` Github provides
+5. Copy the `<username>@users.noreply.github.com` GitHub provides

 Set the email address on the terminal
 ```